Share on social media

 Find More Watercooler Picks

-Talented high schoolers, some disadvantaged, all feeling overlooked and under-appreciated, get the opportunity to shine and perform Wilson’s eloquent monologues on a Broadway stage.
-Additionally, stars Denzel Washington and Viola Davis explore the profound impact Wilson’s stories have on all audiences and especially Black culture.
+The high schoolers — some disadvantaged, all feeling overlooked and underappreciated — get the opportunity to shine.
+Their stories are bookended by Denzel Washington and Viola Davis, who shed perspective on the profound impact Wilson’s stories have had on all audiences, and especially Black culture.
 “The plays feel familiar,” says Washington.

 It’s a true-life story full of hope, joy, happy endings … and a gut-wrenching John Legend song over closing credits.
-As cameras follow a few students as they rehearse and prepare, each viewer will cheer for their personal favorites.
-Many have the potential to be stars of tomorrow.
+As cameras follow a few students rehearsing and preparing, each viewer will cheer for their personal favorites.
+Many have the potential to be voices we’ll hear more from tomorrow.
 But the ultimate prizewinners are a big surprise.

-Students who could use encouragement and motivation will see youthful exuberance in smart students who dedicate themselves to the competition.
-Theater buffs, and August Wilson fans will be enthralled.
+Kids who could use encouragement and motivation will be inspired by the exuberance, dedication and transformation of the students.
+Theater buffs and August Wilson fans will be enthralled.
 Those who enjoy the new Ma Rainey’s Black Bottom will be able to do a deeper dive into more of Wilson’s work.

 This is a feel-good film, brimming with optimism and hope, suitable for most family members.